Concept

 A firewall for browser agents

-AI Browser Guard is a Chrome extension that detects, monitors, and controls AI agents operating in your browser.
-It sees the agent without the agent identifying itself, blocks actions outside the boundary, and ends every connection with a kill switch.
+AI Browser Guard is a Chrome extension that detects and monitors AI agents operating in your browser and blocks their scripted navigations, form submissions, and downloads best-effort for in-page automation.
+It sees the agent without the agent identifying itself.
+For external CDP frameworks it provides detection, alerting, and a kill switch that closes the agent tabs, not per-action enforcement.
 Open source under Apache-2.0.

 Why a firewall

 A firewall watches traffic, applies a policy, and stops what falls outside it.
-AI Browser Guard does that for agents in the tab.
-When a browser agent takes over a session, the extension detects it, checks each action against a delegation rule, and blocks the ones outside the boundary before they execute.
-The kill switch is the hard cutoff when a session needs to end now.
+AI Browser Guard does that for in-page automation: when an in-page agent takes over a session, the extension detects it, checks each action against a delegation rule, and blocks the ones outside the boundary best-effort before they execute.
+External CDP frameworks drive the browser with native input the page realm cannot intercept, so for those agents the analogy stops at detection, alerting, and the tab-close kill switch.
+The kill switch is the hard cutoff: it closes the tabs the agent controls to interrupt the action.

 Detect